datalad-handbook/book/docs/usecases/RStudio_user.rst

 DataLad saved the script using Git-annex.
 This means that the file was moved somewhere else, and the content was replaced by a code linking to the file location.
 Because it is :term:`symlink`, Rstudio still read the content of the original file when clicking on it, but it cannot overwrite the file: that file is in read-only mode.
-This is explained in detail in the :ref:`Handbook chapters on Git-annex <basics-annex>`.
+This is explained in detail in the :ref:`Handbook chapters on Git-annex <chapter_gitannex>`.

 One could overwrite the file by first unlocking it (using ``datalad unlock .``), but that would not be very practical, and it would save the script as a binary file, making the version control very inefficient.
 You do not want to use Git-annex for scripts, as they are text files which version should be handled by Git.